ember-learn/guides-source/guides/release/using-typescript/configuration.md

 }
 ```

-If you're updating from an older version of the addon, you may also need to update your `tsconfig.json`.
-(Current versions generate the correct config at installation.)
-Either run `ember generate ember-cli-typescript` or verify you have the same sourcemap settings in your `tscsonfig.json` that appear in [the blueprint](https://github.com/typed-ember/ember-cli-typescript/blob/master/blueprint-files/ember-cli-typescript/files/tsconfig.json).
+If you're migrating from `ember-cli-typescript`, particularly an older version, to Ember's out-of-the-box TypeScript support, you may also need to update your `tsconfig.json`.
+Current versions of `ember-cli-typescript` generate the correct config at installation.
+You do *not* need to install `ember-cli-typescript` for new apps or adding.